Edward William Archibald: Research, education and later years

 Archibald's work in investigating the disease of pancreatitis led to the development of the sphincterotomy, a procedure still in use today.
 His earlier experience with tuberculosis prompted him to look beyond neurosurgery into other areas of the body, and his work in fighting tuberculosis led to the refining of thoracic surgery.
-When World War I began, Archibald went with the Third Canadian General Hospital to France, where he was able to apply his experience in combating the disease to the patients he encountered on the war front.
+When World War I began, Archibald went with the No. 3 Canadian General Hospital (McGill) to France, where he was able to apply his experience in combating the disease to the patients he encountered on the war front.
 The surgeon was also greatly interested in the education of new surgeons, and believed that the standard of doctor education had been declining, leaving incapable surgeons to perform procedures.
 Archibald returned to McGill University, this time as a staff member in the Department of Surgery, and revitalised it following almost thirty years of stagnation.
 In 1929, he served as a member of the first Royal College of Surgeons of Canada Examining Board in Surgery, and after becoming President of the American Surgical Association in 1935, made a speech entitled Higher Degrees in the Profession of Surgery, triggering the formation of the American Board of Surgery.
 On June 26, 1936, he gave a talk at the 67th Annual Meeting of the Canadian Medical Association.
 He was also considered a key influence in the surgical education of Norman Bethune, however he reportedly disapproved of Bethune and his actions.
 Additionally, he was a mentor to Wilder Penfield, another famous physician who worked at the Royal Victoria Hospital.

 Archibald died on December 17, 1945, in Montreal.
 By the end of his life, the surgeon had been bestowed the Trudeau Medal of the National Tuberculosis Association and the Boston Surgical Society's Bigelow Medal.
 He was an Honorary Fellow of the Royal Australasian College of Surgeons, an Honorary Fellow of the Royal College of Surgeons of England and the recipient of an honorary Doctor of Medicine by the University of Paris.
 Archibald had published several scholarly papers on his experiences and research, including Observations upon shock, with particular reference to the condition as seen in war surgery (1917), A note upon the employment of blood transfusion in war surgery (1916), Further data concerning the experimental production of pancreatitis (1921) and A brief survey of some experiences in the surgery of the present war (1916).
 However, despite the mental demands of his profession, Archibald was described in his obituary as being "a... distressingly absent-minded character".
 His archives are held at McGill University, in the Osler Library of the History of Medicine and the McGill University Archives.